Merkoba/Effer/README.md

 Colors can be configured through RGB.

+Settings can be imported with a TOML config file.

 # About Security

 This is not to be taken as a real security tool.
 The encryption is relatively weak.